 Report a fire

 To report forest fires South of the French and Mattawa Rivers and represented by diagonal lines in the map, call 911.
-South of the French and Mattawa rivers please call 911.
+South of the French and Mattawa rivers call 911.

 The Northwest Region is north and west of Sault Saint Marie, the east region is east of Sault Saint Marie, areas south of Owen Sound and Ottawa are outside the fire region.